bryanliujiang/SHF-Cardea-Parser/manual.md

 **Notes:**

-Note that the ".csv" extension is not automatically applied to this parameter.
+The ".csv" extension is not automatically applied to this parameter.

 There is nothing inherently special about the default name of this parameter; the name was chosen to be descriptive.

-This file is automatically deleted by this program.
+Unless this program is running in Retain Mode (see Advanced Setup; Retain Mode), files having this name in the same folder as this program are automatically deleted by `Parse()` (see Functions and Assets; `Parse()`).
+To avoid unintended file deletions, avoid initializing other file-name parameters with the same name initialized for this parameter.

 \